juxor/afaq/markdown/biblio.md

 Dorril, Stephen and Ramsay, Robin, **Smear!
 Wilson and the Secret State**, Fourth Estate Ltd., London, 1991.

+Douglass, Frederick, **The Life and Writings of Frederick Douglass**, vol. 2, Philip S. Foner (ed.)
+International Publishers, New York, 1975.

 Draper, Hal, **The 'dictatorship of the proletariat' from Marx to Lenin**, Monthly Review Press, New York, 1987.